dcooney/react-a11y-dropdown/README.md

 }
 ```

-**Note**: Setting a property to `false` will prevent the CSS property from being attached to the component.
+**Note**: Setting a property to `null` will prevent the CSS property from being attached to the component.